sazzy4o/applicationinsights-cloudflareworkers/README.md

 ![Request Application Insights](./doc/RequestApplicationInsights.png?raw=true)
 ![Request Application Insights More Info](./doc/RequestApplicationInsights2.png?raw=true)

+## Contributing

-I am open to pull requests
+I am open to pull requests.
+Please summarize the changes you make.
+If you have large changes please open an issue, so we can discuss.